 Magmas are complex liquid bodies.
 And they often undergo an incredibly complex history of crystallization, or solidification.
 One product that sometimes forms is a solution that is very thin, watery, and exceptionally enriched in elements that are able to develop into a great variety of mineral species.
 These minerals, uniquely, are often large in size.

 Such a fluid, such a magmatic fluid, is referred to as a pegmatitic fluid.
 And in the two cases a bit towards the right of this area are displayed minerals that are formed in this pegmatitic environment.
 One of the striking characteristics of these minerals is the exceptionally large sizes to which they may develop.
 And in one of the cases, we can see very large size crystal clusters of almandine garnets, or individual crystals of tourmaline, beryl, muscovite, and so on.

 Pegmatitic fluids are not chemically simple but vary considerably in their makeup.
 One of the more interesting of these pegmatitic fluids is one that contains unusual concentrations of such rare elements as tantalum, niobium, cesium, thorium, yttrium, and, especially, lithium.
 The presence of the element lithium allows us to speak of these fluids as lithium pegmatite fluids.
 And when they crystallize, a lithium pegmatite develops.

 Such a fluid is chemically very active and usually interacts with those minerals that had already formed.
-Look at specimen number 12, an impressive large crystal of barrel.
-Notice how it's been etched by the remaining fluids, rich in lithium, that had begun to dissolve some of the already-formed barrel.
+Look at specimen number 12, an impressive large crystal of beryl.
+Notice how it's been etched by the remaining fluids, rich in lithium, that had begun to dissolve some of the already-formed beryl.